mahanen15/06-3D-RPG/README.md

 # Project 06 3D RPG

-A open world game with an animated character
+A open world game with an animated character.
+I was wrapping up the game and got errors with movement and got frustated over it.

 ## Implementation